 With its release, the new MacOS brings with it a laundry list of changes, including a host of new features, a few updated apps, and the demise of a beloved app.
-But among these features, five of them really stand out from the rest.
-Here are the five best features to expect from MacOS Catalina.
+But among these features, five really stand out from the rest.
+Here are the five best features in MacOS Catalina.

 1. Apple Music, Podcasts, and TV replace iTunes

 According to a press release published the same day as the WWDC announcement, the Apple Music app is “lightning fast” and offers a library of “50 million songs, playlists, and music videos.”
-Apple Music users will also still have access to the iTunes music store.
-The Apple TV app will support 4K HDR and Dolby Atmos, and will offer access to over 100,000 iTunes movies and TV shows which are available for rent or purchase.
-The Apple TV app will also support Apple’s forthcoming “original video subscription service,” known as Apple TV+.
-And lastly, the Apple Podcasts app will include a catalog of over 700,000 shows, all of which will be searchable using machine-learning driven searching to let users search for podcast episodes by host “or even discussion topic.”
+Apple Music users also still have access to the iTunes music store.
+The Apple TV app supports 4K HDR and Dolby Atmos, and offers access to over 100,000

 2. Second screen support for iPads with Sidecar

-MacOS Catalina will also offer second screen support for iPads.
+MacOS Catalina also offers second screen support for iPads.
 Known as Sidecar, the feature essentially allows Mac users to utilize their iPads as a companion second screen for their Macs.
-And Sidecar offers second screen support in two meaningful ways.
-You can drag windows from your Mac to your iPad and use it just as you would an external monitor.
+Sidecar offers second screen support in two meaningful ways: you can drag windows from your Mac to your iPad and use it just as you would an external monitor, or you can pair your iPad with an Apple Pencil and make changes that are reflected on the Mac.

 According to Apple, Sidecar can be used wired or wirelessly.
-But it’s worth noting that for the wireless version to work, you’ll need to stay within ten meters of your Mac for it to work.
+But it’s worth noting that for the wireless version to work, you’ll need to stay within ten meters of your Mac.
 Sidecar also offers support for Touch Bar if the apps you’re using with Sidecar also support Touch Bar.
 These Touch Bar controls should appear at the bottom of your iPad screen when turned on.

 3. Use your iPad as a drawing tablet